solution-nine/wp-sync-db/README.md

 - **Sync Media Libraries Between Installations**

-  Using the optional [WP Sync Media](https://github.com/hrsetyono/wp-sync-media) addon, you can have media files synced between installs too.
+  Using the optional [WP Sync DB Media Files](https://github.com/hrsetyono/wp-sync-db-media-files) addon, you can have media files synced between installs too.

 ## How to Use